This PDF is the current document as it appeared on Public Inspection on 10/01/2014 at 08:45 am.

 Costs of Compliance

-We estimate that this AD will affect 10 products of U.S. registry.
-We also estimate that it will take about 3 work-hours per product to comply with the basic requirements of this AD.
+We estimate that this proposed AD will affect 10 products of U.S. registry.
+We also estimate that it would take about 1 work-hour per product to comply with the basic requirements of this proposed AD.
 The average labor rate is $85 per work-hour.

-Based on these figures, we estimate the cost of this AD on U.S. operators to be $2,550, or $255 per product.
+Based on these figures, we estimate the cost of the proposed AD on U.S. operators to be $850, or $85 per product.

-In addition, we estimate that any necessary follow-on actions will take about 3 work-hours and require parts costing $100, for a cost of $355 per product.
+In addition, we estimate that any necessary follow-on actions would take about 6 work-hours and require parts costing $1,000, for a cost of $1,510 per product.
 We have no way of determining the number of products that may need these actions.

 Authority for This Rulemaking